 When pruning for controlled growth and shape make your cuts in late winter before the plant begins to leaf out.
 This allows you to see the skeleton of the plant for shaping purposes, and also allows you to easily spot any dead or decayed canes from winter dieback.
-If you don’t want to cut too early for fear of a late cold spell, wait until the plant begins to show bud growth.
+If you don’t want to cut too early for fear of a late cold spell, wait until the plant begins to show bud growth in early spring.

 Don’t be afraid to use your pruners in a liberal manner.
+Consider cutting your bush down 18 – 24 inches to promote bigger bloom growth.
 This helps rejuvenate the bush and forces energy into new growth on new canes.
-Old canes will still bloom, but will be reduced.
+Old canes will still bloom but will be reduced.
 If you feel the cane is spent, cut it out.
-Also remove crossed canes and interior canes to promote air flow and allow the sunlight in.
+Also, remove crossed canes and interior canes to promote airflow and allow the sunlight in.

-Fall pruning should be done with care, especially in areas that have harsh winters.
-Longer stems can be trimmed back a bit to keep them from snapping due to winter storms.
-Crossed branches can also be removed in case they rub and blow against each other and damage the cane.
+Fall pruning should be done with care, especially in areas that have harsh winters for roses.
+Trim back long stems to prevent them from snapping due to winter storms.
+Remove crossed branches in case they rub and blow against each other in inclement weather and damage the cane.

-Remove foliage and take out dead, diseased, or damaged materials as well.
+Prune foliage and take out dead, diseased, or damaged materials as well.
 Canes smaller than a pencil diameter are safe to remove since many times they are nonproductive that late in the season.
-A rule of thumb is to take about ⅓ of the height and thin it out a little before winter, but leaning plenty of room for additional pruning come spring.
+A rule of thumb is to take about ⅓ of the height and thin it out before winter.

 Pruning for Health

-Most pruning techniques follow the 3 D’s: removing dead, damaged, and diseased branches or canes.
+It’s imperative to the health of roses that they are regularly pruned.
+One of the best ways to promote your bush’s health is by removing dead, damaged, and diseased branches or canes.
 This can be done at any time of year to promote growth and keep your bush healthy.
-Dead branches are unsightly, but can also attract mold and fungus if they begin to decay in humid climates.

 Damaged material will seep sap and attract insects that spread disease or may feed on the weakened cane, weakening the plant even more.
 Diseased areas can easily spread throughout the plant as well as pass onto nearby plants via wind and insects.